Greek firefighters battle major blazes on multiple fronts

 The Greek capital woke up Wednesday to the smell of scorched earth and thick black smoke covering the sky.

-On Tuesday, authorities ordered the evacuation of Ano Liosia in northwest Athens -- a district of over 25,000 people -- even though several stayed at their houses to try and protect their properties.
+On Tuesday, authorities ordered the evacuation of Ano Liosia in northwest Athens -- a district of over 25,000 people -- although several stayed at their houses to try and protect their properties.

 "Conditions remain difficult and in many cases extreme," fire department spokesman Yiannis Artopios said in a televised address.